Class Engagement Activities

-Often, the first day of class determines how learners will perceive subject matter and participate throughout the semester; having a great first day of class will lay the foundation to build a meaningful relationship with learners as the class progresses.
-We could prepare for our first day by doing things such as checking out our classroom and its technology ahead of time and making conscientious wardrobe choices.
+Often, the first day of class determines how learners will perceive the subject matter and will (or will not) participate throughout the semester; having a great first day of class will lay the foundation to build a meaningful relationship with learners as the class progresses.
 Kirk (2018) explained that one of the most important aspects of a good first day is maintaining composure and dispelling any nervousness.
 Developing a routine before starting the first day of class can increase our confidence in front of our learners and, as a result, increase our credibility and learners’ trust in our abilities.

-There are many strategies within each of Lang’s (2019) principles that educators could implement to engage learners and build rapport on that first day.
+Educators could implement many strategies within each of Lang’s (2019) principles to engage learners and build rapport on that first day.
 However, many learners do not like icebreakers, as they require learners to take social risks without facilitating familiarity.
-Done well, icebreaker activities introduce learners to their peers without making learners uncomfortable.
-Icebreaker activities from The Ohio State University’s University Center for the Advancement of Teaching (n.d.), Gonzalez (2015), Boldt (2014), and Lansing Community College (n.d.) include:
+When done well, icebreaker activities introduce learners to their peers without making them uncomfortable.
+Some sample activities from The Ohio State University’s University Center for the Advancement of Teaching (n.d.), Gonzalez (2015), Boldt (2014), and Lansing Community College (n.d.) include:

 - Anonymous Classroom Survey – Write two to three open-ended questions related to the subject and have learners answer them anonymously to gain a sense of learners' starting points.